Aleph: Alif maqṣūrah: ى

 The ى ('limited/restricted alif', ALA), commonly known in Egypt as ALA (ألف لينة, 'flexible alif'), may appear only at the end of a word.
 Although it looks different from a regular alif, it represents the same sound //aː//, often realized as a short vowel.
-When it is written, ALA is indistinguishable from final Persian ye or Arabic ALA as it is written in Egypt, Sudan and sometimes elsewhere.
+When it is written, ALA is indistinguishable from final Persian ye or Arabic ALA as it is written in the Nile valley, sometimes elsewhere, and in the Quran.

 The letter is transliterated as ALA in Kazakh, representing the vowel /ə/.
 In Jawi it is known as ye and represents a schwa /ə/.

 ALA is transliterated as ALA in ALA-LC, DIN in DIN 31635, ISO in ISO 233-2, and ISO in ISO 233.